-Simply "being there" can make an enormous different.
+Simply "being there" can make an enormous difference.
 As children, many survivors had no-one.
 No-one who could help them make sense of what was happening.
-Many survivors learnt that people were dangerous.
+Many survivors learned that people were dangerous.
 That they hurt you.
 Walking alongside a survivor and bearing witness can help change a survivor’s beliefs that the world is dangerous.

 Partners and friends don't need to be heroes.
 It's a fine line between offering support, and "rescuing" someone, but it's an important one.
 Survivors need people who are constant, consistent and trustworthy.

 Times of crisis can be especially stressful.
 Looking after someone day-to-day is hard.
 It can challenge not only their relationship but their understanding of themselves and their world.
 Just as survivors can feel alone, so too can their supporters.
 They can feel as though there is no one to talk to – no-one who understands.

 It is easy to feel overwhelmed.
 That’s why it’s important for boundaries to be clear – what you can and can’t do.
 If you’re a supporter, it’s important that you look yourself.
 And take time out to nurture and care for yourself.